sarvesh-codeprism/arch-linux-magic/README.md

 #### Warning
 ```
-This script only works on physical machines, don't try to use it in VMs
+This script only works with UEFI boot mode, don't try to use it with Legacy boot mode
 ```